openshift/microshift/test/README.md

 ## Troubleshooting

+### Accessing VMs

-Use `./bin/scenario.sh login` to login to a VM for a scenario as the `redhat` user.
+Use `./test/bin/scenario.sh login` to login to a VM for a scenario as the `redhat` user.

 ### Cleaning Up

-Use `./bin/composer_cleanup.sh` to stop any running jobs, remove everything from the queue, and delete existing builds.
+On a `development host`, use `./test/bin/composer_cleanup.sh` to stop any running jobs, remove everything from the queue, and delete existing builds.

-Use `./bin/scenario.sh cleanup` to remove the test infrastructure for a scenario.
+On a `hypervisor host`, use `./test/bin/scenario.sh cleanup` to remove the test infrastructure for a scenario.

 ```
-$ ./bin/scenario.sh cleanup  ./scenarios/rhel-9.2-microshift-source-standard-suite/
+$ ./test/bin/scenario.sh cleanup \
+      ./test/scenarios/rhel-9.2-microshift-source-standard-suite.sh
 ```

 ### CI Integration Scripts